The Piccadilly Rats: Band members

-By March 2013, they were joined by a third percussionist/drummer - Buster Rabcat (aka Pin / Martin Gray) - a notoriously publicity-shy maverick artist, performer and drummer/percussionist who was born in Wavertree, Liverpool in the 1960s, and moved to Manchester in 1988 at the height of the city's then blossoming club and music scene.
-Buster had already previously played in a variety of local bands and collectives, most notably the Manchester-based punk band Goldblade (as well as various other acts such as !Basher!, Wedding In Rio, No. 1 Blue Murder and his own Aggrokulture noise project), and who also had a background in street theatre and performance in Manchester since the mid to late 1990s.
-Finally the collective swelled to six members with the arrival of a local character by the name of Tommy Piggott - forever subsequently known as 'Tommy Trouble' - who was a familiar face around north and south Manchester and also a volunteer involved with the Mustard Tree organisation which helps provide sanctuary and help for homeless, disadvantaged and vulnerable people.
+By March 2013, they were joined by a third percussionist/drummer - Buster Rabcat (aka Pin / Martin Gray) - a notoriously publicity-shy maverick artist, performer and drummer/percussionist who was born in Wavertree, Liverpool in the 1960's and moved to Manchester in 1988 at the height of the city's then blossoming club and music scene.
+Buster had already previously played in a variety of local bands and collectives, most notably the Manchester-based punk band Goldblade (as well as various other acts such as !Basher!, Wedding In Rio, No. 1 Blue Murder and his own Aggrokulture noise project), and who also had a background in street theatre and performance in Manchester since the mid to late 1990's.
+Finally the collective swelled to six members with the arrival of a local character by the name of Tommy Piggott - forever subsequently known as 'Tommy Trouble' - who was a familiar face around north and south Manchester and also a volunteer involved with the Mustard Tree organisation, which helps provide sanctuary and help for homeless, disadvantaged and vulnerable people.
 Together, the band presented themselves as a quite unlikely attraction on the streets of Manchester during their prime (2013-2014) when they featured three dancers.

 Bobby Elliot (real name Robert Branch) joined in June 2018, as announced by the band via Twitter, playing bass guitar with the band at various live performances.

 Dave Copeland died in December 2014 at the age of 66.
 The rest of the band played a memorial show in Manchester city centre in his honour to raise funds for his funeral, which took place at Manchester Southern Cemetery in January 2015.
 Ray Boddington died in April 2019 at the age of 77, after being hit by a tram on High Street.